Felony Attorney in Alexandria

 Frequently Asked Questions

 Whether you face jail or prison time depends on the specific charge, your prior record, and the facts of your case.
-Some clients face mandatory minimums, while others may have options that avoid active incarceration.
-We review these issues with you early so you understand realistic risks.
+Some charges carry mandatory minimums, while others may have options that avoid active incarceration.
+We review these issues with you early so you understand the realistic risks and what the range of outcomes could look like.

-You should contact an attorney as soon as you know about an arrest, warrant, or investigation.
-Early advice can help you avoid harmful statements, address bond issues, and preserve helpful evidence.
-Our firm offers free consultations so you can speak with us promptly about your situation.
+Contact an attorney as soon as you know about an arrest, warrant, or investigation.
+Early advice helps you avoid harmful statements, address bond conditions, and preserve helpful evidence.
+We offer free consultations so you can speak with us promptly about your situation.

 Our former prosecutors understand how the Commonwealth evaluates evidence and prepares cases.
 We use that insight to identify weaknesses, anticipate arguments, and advise you on likely strategies from the other side.
-This perspective can be valuable when deciding whether to challenge evidence, negotiate, or proceed to trial.
+That perspective shapes whether we challenge evidence, negotiate a resolution, or take the case to trial.

-How Will I Stay Updated About My Felony Case?
+How Will I Stay Updated About My Case?

 Felony cases are typically handled with a flat fee that reflects the seriousness and complexity of the charge.
-We discuss fees openly during your free consultation, so you know what to expect before deciding how to proceed.
-There is no charge for that initial meeting with our team.
+We discuss fees openly during your free consultation so you know what to expect before deciding how to proceed.
+There’s no charge for the initial meeting.

 Protect your future with a felony attorney in Alexandria you can trust.
 Call (703) 215-9337 or contact us online to schedule your free consultation.